Finding a Job in Pharmaceutical Manufacturing and Medical Device Manufacturing – (with Giant Infographic)

 Find at least thirty accounts to follow.
 As examples, you might consider pharma or med device companies, job posting accounts, industry news accounts or recruitment companies.
-The most effective way to organise this is into ‘lists’ (here is Twitter’s help page on setting up a list).
+The most effective way to organize this is into ‘lists’ (here is Twitter’s help page for setting up a list).

 We would actually recommend a couple of different lists – one for accounts that talk generally about the industry and job hunting, and a separate one only for accounts that post job vacancies.
 This way, it is quick and easy to keep track of any jobs being posted and you can be sure that they are not getting lost in the ‘noise’ of a general Twitter feed.